Anish-Shiralkar/Anish-Shiralkar/README.md

 # Hi there 👋 I'm Anish
-I'm Anish, holding a Master's in Supply Chain Management from SRH Berlin University of Applied Sciences.
-With 3 years of experience in project management and business process digitalization, I'm currently transitioning my career to data science through a 4-month intensive bootcamp at WBS Coding School, Berlin.
+Hi, I'm Anish, holding a Master's degree in Supply Chain Management from SRH Berlin University of Applied Sciences.
+With 3 years of experience in project management and business process digitalization, I am now transitioning to a career in data science.
+Currently, I am enrolled in a 4-month intensive data science bootcamp at WBS Coding School in Berlin.

-My interests include data analysis and visualization, as well as low-code development.
+My passion lies in data analysis and visualization, and I have a strong interest in leveraging low-code development to solve complex problems.
+I have hands-on experience working on projects using pandas for data manipulation, MySQL for relational database management, and Tableau for data visualization.
+I am eager to apply my skills in real-world data science projects and contribute to innovative solutions.

-👩‍💻 I'm currently working on: Data cleaning & transforming using Python's pandas and plotting graphs using Matplotlib & Seaborn
+👩‍💻 I'm currently working on: A/B Testing, Supervised/ unsupervised machine learning, Data-Engineering & Web-scrapping, Generative AI

-🤝 I'm looking to collaborate on: Data ETL and visualization projects

-⚡️ Fun fact: The term "data wrangling," which refers to the process of cleaning and organizing raw data, originated from the cowboy slang "wrangling," which means to manage and round up livestock.

 ## Technical skills:
 **Programming Languages**: MySQL, Python